mingyuchoo/haskell-study-series/Database/postgresql-persist-init/README.md

 Notes:

 - The Dockerfile builds the executable and copies it to `/app/bin/app-exe`.
-- The container prints a message about port 8000 and exposes 8000, but `Server.Basic` runs Warp on port 8000.
+- The container prints a message about port 8000 and exposes 8000, but the server runs Warp on port 8000.
 If you run the image directly, either:
   - Map host port 80 to container port 8000 as written and adjust the server to bind 8000, or
   - Change the container to expose 8000 and run on 8000.